The seminal Laws of Identity define a Digital Identity as a set of claims made by one digital subject about itself or

 Ever since the early days of Big PKI, there has been the beguiling idea of an all purpose credential that will let its bearer into any and all online services, enabling total strangers to "trust" one another online.
 Later Microsoft of course even named an early digital identity service "Passport", and the word is still commonplace in discussing authentication products.
 The idea is that the passport allows you to go wherever you like, yet the concept that the metaphor alludes to doesn't exist.

 A real world passport simply does not let the holder into any country.
 To begin with, a passport is not always sufficient; you often need a visa.
 Then, you can't stay as long as you like in a foreign place; some countries won't let you in at all if you carry the passport of an unfriendly nation.
 You also need to complete a landing card and customs declarations specific to your particular journey.
 And finally, when you've got to the end of the arrivals queue, you are still at the mercy of an immigration officer who usually has the discretion to turn you away based on any other evidence they may have to hand.
 As with business transactions, there is much more to border control than identity.
 So if we could create the universal digital identity, we would do well to call it something other than "passport"!

 Metaphors are more than wordplay; they are used to teach, and once learned, simplistic mental models like “electronic passport” can be deeply unhelpful.
 The dream of all-purpose digital certificates derailed PKI.
 When they tried to implement "digital passports", they turned out to be unwieldy, riddled with fine print and excessive identity proofing, and very rarely could such certificates be used anywhere on their own.
 So the passport metaphor is lousy.
-Yet with "open" federated identity frameworks, we're unwittingly repeating many of the missteps of early PKI, largely because people are still failing to come to grips with complexities obscured by faulty metaphors.
+Yet with "open" federated identity frameworks, we're unwittingly repeating many of the missteps of early PKI, largely because people aren't coming to grips with complexities obscured by faulty metaphors.